shivaprakashp/ListView/README.md

 display number of position.
 On while scroll it creates as many views and the total available items position.
 Major drawback of implement a listView like this, memory allocation.
 Because everytime I do scroll up's and down.
 It creates as many views.
 For each view android allocates memory, and handling of position may get differ.
+Here Hash code of each view get differ from one another.
+With current implementation we will never encounter another view with existing hash code.
+This is not the correct way to implement BaseAdapter.